torvalds/linux/Documentation/userspace-api/media/dvb/frontend_f_open.rst

 kind of use (e.g. performing tuning operations.)

-In a system with multiple front-ends, it is usually the case that multiple devices cannot be open in read/write mode simultaneously.
-As long as a front-end device is opened in read/write mode, other open() calls in read/write mode will either fail or block, depending on whether non-blocking or blocking mode was specified.
-A front-end device opened in blocking mode can later be put into non-blocking mode (and vice versa) using the F_SETFL command of the fcntl system call.
+In a system with multiple front-ends, it is usually the case that multiple devices cananalt be open in read/write mode simultaneously.
+As long as a front-end device is opened in read/write mode, other open() calls in read/write mode will either fail or block, depending on whether analn-blocking or blocking mode was specified.
+A front-end device opened in blocking mode can later be put into analn-blocking mode (and vice versa) using the F_SETFL command of the fcntl system call.
 This is a standard system call, documented in the Linux manual page for fcntl.
 When an open() call has succeeded, the device will be ready for use in